Elijah-Dangerfield/SentimentAnalysis/README.md

 # SentimentAnalysis

-These files track my fun learning of basic sentiment analysis techniques using 3 datasets of reviews
+These files track my fun learning of basic sentiment analysis techniques using 3 datasets of review.
+The goal here is to be able to determine wether a specific review is positive or negative.
+This is currently on going for me.
+I've listed the the bototm of this read me the nest steps I will be looking at.

 1. Yelp
 2. Amazon
 3. IMDB